Best bike torque wrenches 2024 – tighten your bike bolts to perfection

 Inside, there's the tool itself – a black 14.5cm long dumbbell-like piece, along with a gold anodized handle.
 You need to unscrew the end of this and insert it into the tool, then screw the end back in, which is a slightly fiddly precursor to using the tool.

-Like Effetto's workshop tool, the Lezyne Torque Drive uses a hex head interface with the bits held in place magnetically.
-There's a good range of options including finer 2mm and 2.5mm hex heads, a T10 Torx, and two screwdrivers, so you're well set up to work on finer bolts while out on the trail.
+Like Effetto's workshop tool, the Lezyne Torque Drive uses a hex interface with the bits held in place magnetically.
+There's a good range of options including finer 2mm and 2.5mm hex bits, a T10 Torx, and two screwdrivers, so you're well set up to work on finer bolts while out on the trail.

 On the head of the Torque Drive there's a finely etched torque scale.
 You don't get a preset, but the etched torque indicator moves over this as you tighten the bolt, so you can see when you've reached the correct torque.